kgwet/irrCAC/README.md

 ## Computing agreement Coefficients from Contingency tables

-**cont3x3abstractors** is one of 2 datasets included in this package and that contain rating data from 2 raters organized in the form of a contingency table.
+**cont3x3abstractors** is one of 2 datasets included in this package and that contains rating data from 2 raters organized in the form of a contingency table.
 The following r script shows how to compute Cohen’s kappa, Scott’s Pi, Gwet’s AC<sub>1</sub>, Brennan-Prediger, Krippendorff’s alpha, Bangdiwala’s B, and the percent agreement